Shared Metadata for Data-Centric Materials Science: Metadata for external-perturbation and excited-state electronic-structure calculations

 Multi-reference methods come with quite a number of different flavors, where the most widely used ones are complete active-space self-consistent Field (CASSCF), complete active-space second-order perturbation theory (CASPT2), and multireference configuration interaction (MRCI).
 For difficult cases (e.g., strongly correlated systems), these methods might remain the only option to obtain qualitatively and quantitatively correct result.
 Unfortunately, compared to the single reference methods, they are computationally expensive and much less of a black box.
 First of all, for each calculation one has to specify the active space or active spaces.
 The results may depend dramatically on this choice.
 Furthermore, the underlying theory is not always uniquely defined by the used acronym.
 For example, different formulations of CASPT2, MRCI, or other theories are not mutually equivalent depending on whether and how much internal contraction is used and additional approximations that neglect certain terms (e.g., many-electron density matrices) can be implicitly invoked.
 Besides, certain deficiencies of these methods, such as for example lack of size consistency in MRCI or intruder states in CASPT2, are often corrected by additional (sometimes empirical) schemes, which again are not always fully specified.
 All this makes the interpretation of deviations in results and cross-checks of these methods less conclusive.

 To summarize, quantum-chemical methods offer an excellent toolbox for accurate {\it ab initio} calculations for molecules (especially so for small and medium sized ones).
 However, severe issues concerning reproducibility and replicability remain, in particular for extended and/or open-shell systems.
 This calls for a more detailed specification of the implemented techniques by the developers, for example, a better design of the outputs, and a thorough analysis and documentation of the employed methods and parameters by the users.
+A possible strategy addressing these issues would be two-fold. a) Promoting the compliance of the developed software with the FAIR principles for software \cite{lamprecht2020towards,barkerIntroducingFAIRPrinciples2022}, which comprise the recommendation to publish the software in a repository with version control, have a well-defined license, register the code in a community registry, assign to each version a PID, and enable its proper citation \cite{katz2020recognizing,smith2016software}.
+Reproducibility can be enhanced by publishing software code under the Free/Libre Open-Source Software (F/LOSS) \cite{FOSS,FLOSS} license and by documenting the computation environment (hardware, operating system version, computational framework and libraries that were used, if any) b) Creation of well-defined benchmark datasets.
+Interoperability among different implementations of (in the intention) the same theoretical model can be assessed by the quantitative comparison over different codes (including different versions thereof) of a set of properties on an agreed-upon set of materials.
+Such datasets would obviously need to be stored in a FAIR-data-compliant fashion.
+A large community-based effort in this direction is being carried on in the DFT community \cite{lejaeghere2016reproducibility}, while in the many-body-theory community, implementation of this idea is just at its beginning\cite{schafer2021tracking})